 Many in the modern and accelerated society have come to disregard religion in their lives.
 Amid all the tech and modernity, spirituality seems like a distant concept.
-But religion dominated cultures for millennia, providing guidance & comfort, and building community.
-It teaches values, creates communities and makes people feel meaningful.
-We should perhaps reconsider the value of religion and how it still applies to us today.
-Here are 10 reasons why religion and spirituality must not be forgotten by the world.
+But we should perhaps reconsider the value of religion and how it still applies to us today.

 Provides a Sense of Purpose